 As a not-for-profit social enterprise, The Housing Hub will rely on the listing fees charged to operate the website, continue to expand its features and to grow the number of users.

-During the rollout stage (from August 2017 to February 2019), we have been supported by government departments in Victorian, New South Wales, South Australia and Queensland.
+During the rollout stage we have been supported by government departments in Victorian, New South Wales, South Australia and Queensland.

 Going forward, in order to continue to maintain The Housing Hub and expand it to better meet the needs of our stakeholders, we need to generate income to cover our costs.